ytxxpia/family3/README.md

 - [NO] No warranties of any kind
 - [NO] No trademark license granted

-未经事宜详见许可证，最终解释权归许可证所有 / For matters not covered, refer to the license; the final right of interpretation belongs to the license.
+ For matters not covered, refer to the license; the final right of interpretation belongs to the license.

 ---